 There can be a few reasons why a video background may not work.
 The following steps can be taken to troubleshoot the problem:

-1. Make sure that the video is encoded correctly for the web.
-You can quickly test it by placing the video url directly in the browser address bar.
+1. Check if the video is encoded correctly for the web.
+You can quickly test it by placing the video URL (copied from WordPress > Media Library) directly in the browser address bar.
 If the video plays fine, then its probably correctly encoded.